SLU-biochar/biochar-systems-dev/content/en/_index.md

   The **target audience** includes students, researchers, municipalities, consultants, and industrials, regardless of their prior level of knowledge on biochar or environmental systems analysis.

   The website is currently maintained by the **Bioenergy systems** research group at the Swedish University of Agricultural Sciences (SLU).
 The contents are meant to be updated, with new case studies, data, and models.
-Contributions are welcome: either <u><a href='mailto:cecilia.sundberg@slu.se?subject=Contribution ideas for biochar-systems'> reach out to us</a></u> with suggestions, or check the <u><a href='https://github.com/SLU-biochar/biochar-systems-dev' target='_blank'>contribution guide</a></u>."
+Contributions are welcome: either <u><a href='mailto:cecilia.sundberg@slu.se?subject=Contribution ideas for biochar-systems'> reach out to us</a></u> with suggestions, or check the <u><a href='https://github.com/SLU-biochar/biochar-systems-dev' target='_blank'>GitHub contribution guide</a></u>."

   image: "img/vinnova-en.png"